All players MUST register to tryout for a competitive team.

 When will decisions be made?

-- If your child is selected for a team, you will be asked to register and make a payment online to confirm your acceptance on the roster.
-An informational team meeting will be scheduled shortly after tryouts.
-The meeting agenda will include sizing of uniforms, and important club and team information.
+- IMPORTANT!
+If your child is selected for a team, you must register and make a payment online within 24 hrs of notification to confirm your acceptance on the roster and to guarantee your childs spot on the team.

 - Consider the coach’s observations of what you need to work on.